Courland: Courland during World War I

-During World War I, Courland formed part of the Eastern Front theatre of operations that saw fighting primarily between forces of the Russian and German Empires.
-Following Russia's Great Retreat of 1915, Courland came under the control of the Imperial German Army's Ober Ost commander in the person of Paul von Hindenburg, a Prussian military hero.
-(The Russian authorities of the Courland Governorate were exiled to Tartu, never to return.)
-With large territories coming under the Ober Ost's administration as a result of military successes on the Eastern Front, General Erich Ludendorff was charged with managing the large area now under its jurisdiction.
-Courland district (which included parts of Semigallia) was made one of three districts of the region, which also came to be known as Ober Ost.
+During World War I (1914-1915), Courland formed part of the Eastern Front theatre of operations that saw fighting primarily between forces of the Russian and German empires.
+Following the Great Retreat of Russian forces in 1915, Courland came under the control of the Imperial German Army.
+The Russian authorities of the Courland Governorate were evacuated to Tartu, never to return.
+Courland was thus placed under the German military administration, and included into the Ober Ost, commanded by field marshal Paul von Hindenburg and his deputy, general Erich Ludendorff, who was charged with effective managing of all administrative affairs in large areas now under the Ober Ost jurisdiction.
+Courland District (which included parts of Semigallia) was made one of several districts of the Ober Ost.
+The first district administrator was Alfred von Gossler, who governed over Courland from the autumn of 1915 up to August 1918.

-As Russian rule in the rest of what is now Latvia began collapsing at the end of World War I, Baltic Germans began a process of forming provincial councils between September 1917 and March 1918, competing with ethnic Latvians' moves toward independence.
-With the Treaty of Brest-Litovsk of 3 March 1918, the new Russian Soviet Federative Socialist Republic formally relinquished control of Courland to Germany.
-The Duchy of Courland and Semigallia was proclaimed on 8 March 1918 by a Baltic German Landesrat, who offered the crown of the duchy to German Kaiser Wilhelm II.
-Wilhelm recognised the duchy as a German vassal that same month.
-However, the duchy was absorbed on 22 September 1918 by the United Baltic Duchy.
+As Russian rule in the rest of what is now Latvia began collapsing in 1917, Baltic Germans initiated a process of forming provincial councils between September 1917 and March 1918, competing with ethnic Latvians' moves toward independence.
+With the Treaty of Brest-Litovsk of 3 March 1918, the new Soviet Russia formally relinquished sovereignty over all lands to the west of the agreed demarcation line, thus effectively recognising German control over the vast region that included Courland, and also Lithuania and Poland.
+Already on 8 March 1918, the Duchy of Courland and Semigallia was proclaimed a Baltic German Landesrat, offering the ducal crown to German emperor Wilhelm II.
+Germany recognised the independence of Courland that same month, but in reality the Duchy was operating as a German client state.
+On 5 November 1918, Courland was integrated into a wider Baltic polity, known as the United Baltic Duchy, but that attempted state failed to become a reality, since Germany lost the war on 11 November.